washrafayoub/easy-web-app/examples/table-expand/README.md

 ```

-And that's how it may look like
+And that's how it may look like:

 ![table expand screen shot](https://raw.githubusercontent.com/ma-ha/easy-web-app/master/examples/table-expand/table-expand.png)

 ## CSS Hint